cyberponk/PWM_Signal_Analyzer_for_Arduino/README.md

   	Measures voltage (assuming the correct voltage divider resistors are used) Measures digital HIGH or LOW signal

 	Uses LCD Keypad Shield with LCD 1602 display and buttons.
- Use Up/Down buttons to switch between different information pages Use Select button to pause reading and freeze information on screen Use left/right buttons to +- pwm output on PWM output pin
+ 	Up/Down buttons to switch between different information pages
+	Select button to pause reading and freeze information on screen Left/Right buttons to +- pwm output on PWM output pin

  Pins: